 Beth Leeson works to promote sustainable community change efforts in disinvested neighborhoods using a results-and-strengths -based approach in Promise Neighborhoods and other jurisdictions around the country.
 Prior to joining CSSP, Leeson had a consulting business that provided support to nonprofit, governmental and philanthropic efforts with leadership mentoring, results accountability, financial analysis, creative problem-solving and policy/advocacy efforts.
 That included 12 years working with The Annie E. Casey Foundation on the Making Connections initiative.
 Leeson has also served as Deputy Commissioner of Michigan’s Department of Mental Health, Executive Director of Child Abuse Prevention Services in Ingham County, Michigan and was a partner and practicing Certified Financial Planner in the firm of Practical Money Management, Inc. Over the last 30 years, she has taught college-level economics and political science classes and served on numerous local, state and national boards, commissions and task forces.
 She holds a bachelors of arts degree in social work from Michigan State University and a master’s in public administration from Western Michigan University.

 Sarah Morrison helps advance CSSP’s child welfare system reform efforts.
-She is one of two federally appointed monitors of a class action consent decree in Georgia.
+She is co-director of the Child Welfare and Supportive Housing Resource Center providing technical assistance to five federally funded demonstration sites around the country.
+Formerly, she was one of two federally appointed monitors of a class action consent decree in Georgia.
 Prior to joining CSSP, Morrison was a senior evaluator at the U.S. Government Accountability Office (GAO).
 While there, she was responsible for designing, managing and reporting on evaluations of programs authorized or expanded by the Family Support Act of 1988, including transitional benefits and child support enforcement.
 Morrison’s additional experience includes management consulting in Ernst and Young’s public sector practices in Chicago and Washington, D.C., and public opinion research polling and teaching at the University of Missouri at St. Louis.
 She is a graduate of Mount Holyoke College and the University of Chicago’s School of Social Service Administration.

 Oronde Miller advances CSSP’s work to achieve race equity in the nation’s child welfare system, within a broader portfolio of work to improve results for all children.
 Prior to joining CSSP, Miller was the chief of staff at the Maryland Department of Human Resources.
 Miller’s professional experience includes direct service, program development and management, community engagement as well as child welfare and educational system reform efforts.
 Before working in child welfare, Miller was involved in urban public school system reform efforts addressing race, cultural socialization, teacher training and institutional bureaucracy.
 He is the author of “Facing the Rising Sun: Perspectives on African American Family and Child Well-Being.”
 Miller earned his bachelor’s degree in elementary education and a master of science in developmental psychology from Howard University, where he is also currently a Ph.D. candidate.